 Every business needs a budget that breaks down anticipated revenues and expenses.
 But keep in mind that a budget isn’t meant to collect dust once it’s drafted.
 It’s a living document that can help you make better decisions and identify areas of improvement throughout the year.

-Pull up your current budget and compare your revenue goals to your actual results.
+Pull up your current budget (or start one today through Quickbooks) and compare your financial goals to your actual results.
 Did you miss your target?
 If so, why?
-You may need to adjust your spending to make up for revenue shortfalls.
+Part of your budgeting process may need to include adjusting your spending to make up for revenue shortfalls.

 If you hit or exceed your revenue goals, what did you do right?
 Can you do more of it in the future?
 Use some of your revenue surplus to build up your emergency fund.